ncherric/Iliad-ReadtheDocs/docs/tutorial/raw_sequence.rst

 You will need to provide a table of either Excel or CSV format as seen below.
 There is no header line so simply replace Sample with your unique identifier for your sample and
 URL for the specific URL path to the FTP site that hosts the data.

-.. list-table:: UserSampleTable.xlsx or UserSampleTable.csv
+.. list-table:: UserSampleTable.xlsx or UserSampleTable.csv are found in the ``/Iliad/config/`` directory
    :widths: 25 25

    * - Sample